Untitled Basic Web Content

 6

 Lillian Russell, a celebrated actress and singer, was a star of the late 19th and early 20th centuries.
-Known for her captivating performances in comic operas and musical comedies, she dazzled audiences with her powerful voice and beauty, earning the title of “the American Beauty.”
-Russell’s influence extended beyond the stage as she mingled with the elite and set fashion trends.
+Known for her captivating performances in comic operas and musical comedies, she dazzled audiences with her powerful voice and beauty, earning the title of “The American Beauty.”
 Her legacy in the performing arts helped shape the entertainment culture of her era and paved the way for future generations of artists.
+Throughout her career, Russell was managed by Jonathan Club member Lynden Behymer.

 7

 A landmark piece by Peter Alexander, resident artist of Jonathan Club, celebrates Los Angeles’s cultural heritage.
 Commissioned by the Automobile Club, the artwork features vibrant colors and dynamic forms, capturing the spirit of a transforming Southern California.
-Alexander’s work honors the region’s landmarks, enhancing the city’s visual identity and reminding us of its rich history and artistic evolution.
+Peter Alexander was given membership in exchange for many artworks featured at both the Town and Beach Club.

 8

-W.R.
+Jonathan Club member W.R.
 Hearst’s “camp” at San Simeon, later known as Hearst Castle, symbolizes early 20th-century opulence.
+Reflecting Hearst’s extravagant lifestyle, the castle was built on 240,000 acres of land.
 Perched along the California coastline, the estate was designed as a lavish retreat, with grand architecture, stunning gardens, and a vast art collection.
-Reflecting Hearst’s extravagant lifestyle, it merged art, nature, and architecture into a breathtaking vision.
 The castle became a cultural landmark, attracting visitors and celebrities, and remains an enduring symbol of California’s history and the Gilded Age's excesses.

 9

 An 1897 poster for La Fiesta de Los Angeles captures the city's vibrant spirit and cultural heritage.
 With colorful imagery and ornate typography, it invites attendees to join in a celebration filled with music, dance, and community pride.
 The event honored the city's Mexican heritage and showcased traditional customs, fostering unity among Angelenos.
-This poster reflects Los Angeles’s commitment to celebrating its diverse roots while promoting a sense of pride and togetherness.
+Jonathan Club member Thomas E. Gibbon was an active organizer of the first Fiesta held in Los Angeles.
+Other contributing Jonathans include Hancock Banning, John H. Dockweiler, William May Garland, James B. Lankershim, and more.

 10

 An image of Signal Hill showcases the landscape and historical importance of this iconic site overlooking Long Beach, California.
 Once central to the area's oil boom, Signal Hill played a key role in Southern California's early 20th-century economy.
 Known for its history as a signaling point for ships and its ties to the oil industry, it embodies California’s growth and transformation.
-Today, Signal Hill invites exploration and appreciation of both its natural beauty and rich past, serving as a reminder of the region's ongoing evolution.
+Signal Hill was bought by member Edwin Jessop Marshall, and ultimately grew into the largest independent oil company in California.

 11